actris-cloudnet/pid-service/README.md

 ## Configuration

-`config/main.ini` contains the configuration for the service.
+The service is configured with environment variables, see `.env` for more information.
 Note that you will need a private key and certificate to use the handle.net service.
 Contact your handle.net service provider for these.

 ## Running the server